chrissuu/bleu/about.markdown

 Hi, i'm **chris (jin) su**, a junior at Carnegie Mellon University in Pittsburgh PA.
 Check out the [parent webpage](https://chrissuu.com)!

 I enjoy a wide variety of topics, mainly: physics, mathematics, statistics, and the intersections between them.
-I am particularly passionate about computational complexity theory and how ideas from this field can help us understand the sciences, for which computation (and mathematics) is the foundation of.
+I am particularly passionate about computational complexity theory and how ideas from this field can help us understand machine learning for reasoning, randomness, and proof complexity.

 ### Credits
 The base blog theme is a fork / clone of user rhl-bthr on GitHub's parchment repository available [here](https://github.com/rhl-bthr).
 The elegant footnotes style was inspired from Simon Boehm's blog's footnote style, available [here](https://siboehm.com/).
 ### Reach out!